-A trial related deviation is a departure from the ethically approved trial protocol or other trial document or process (e.g. consent process or IMP administration) or from Good Clinical documented in a protocol deviation form according to SOP OVC027 and filed in the trial master file.
+A trial related deviation is a departure from the ethically approved trial protocol or other trial document or process (e.g. consent process or IMP administration) or from Good Clinical Practice (GCP) or any applicable regulatory requirements.
+Deviations from the protocol will be documented in a protocol deviation form according to SOP OVC027 and filed in the trial master file.